almet/markdown-doc/articles/dependency-injection.md

 ### A dependency injection container ?

-Exemple I took is voluntarily simple, to expose the concepts.
-We just have two classes, and one dependency.
+Exemple taken is voluntarily simple, to expose the concepts clearly: we just have two classes, and one dependency.

-In important projects, with tons of classes and tons of dependencies, managing object lifecycles can become a hard work !
+In important projects, with lot of classes and dependencies, handle object lifecycles can become a hard work !

-The dependency injection task can be automatised, and this is the aim of a dependency injector container.
+The dependency injection task can be automatised, and it's the aim of a dependency injector container.

 Why "container" ?
 Because the automatic creation and injection is done